bitpay/bitpay-checkout-for-woocommerce/readme.txt

 13. Wordpress Woocommerce - order view

 == Changelog ==

+= 3.0.5.2 =
+* Updated to check for server requirements.
+To verify, deactivate then reactivate the plugin (your settings will be saved)

 = 3.0.5.1 =
 * Added option to have no image on checkout page